glorisonne/reddit_bd_recovery/README.md

 python process_posts_with_spacy.py
 ```
 Running this command on a standard personal laptop may take up to two hours.
+ToDo: 5 hours including duplicates + posts with fewer than 94 words

 #### Input
 posts_bd.csv